These are the first people you will see when you come to the Men’s* Therapy Centre; there is no charge to see a Victim Service worker.

 Stage I Trauma – $20.00 per week

 Whomever you see, you will receive supportive and confidential therapy in a safe environment.
-For over 10 years we have been working with men and masculine identified persons who have experienced trauma and are ready to listen to you!
+For over 10 years we have been working with men who have experienced trauma and are ready to listen to you!

 Youth Crime Reduction Program